-Prescott – The Northern Arizona Highlights tour starts with arrival at the Phoenix airport, where you can transfer by shuttle to our home town of Prescott, AZ.
+Prescott – The Northern Arizona Highlights tour starts with arrival at the Phoenix airport, where you can rent a car and make the quick drive to our home town of Prescott, AZ.
 Prescott is a charming small town tucked at the base of the Bradshaw Mountains.
 Wander by Victorian homes and Old West bars in the quaint downtown shopping district.
 Enjoy the delicious and widely varied menu at Prescott Station or another local restaurant in town before settling in to your lovely downtown hotel.

 Prescott – Prescott is surrounded by 1.25 million acres of national forest and has been named one of the next great adventure towns by National Geographic Adventure—and for good reason!
 Granite Mountain is one of Prescott’s iconic landmarks and not to be missed.
 Naturally, one hike we love is on the edge of town through Granite Basin; a beautiful moderate route through forests of Ponderosa pine, oak, juniper, and agave with the imposing boulders of Granite Mountain towering above us at 7,626 feet.
 For an added challenge you could continue steeply up to Blair Pass, the main saddle on Granite Mountain for expansive views of the basin and Skull Valley below.

-Grand Canyon Village – After a leisurely morning you will transfer to the South Rim at Grand Canyon Village.
-Geologists estimate that the Grand Canyon formed over an astonishing 525 million year period and is an extraordinary sight – one of the wonders of the world.
-This afternoon enjoy an easy walk along the rim of the canyon or head east to Desert View with many beautiful views from the historic stone fire tower into this geologic wonder.
-Stay at a comfortable lodge at the rim with a gourmet dinner at the historic El Tovar lodge.
+Grand Canyon Village – After a leisurely morning you will drive to the South Rim at Grand Canyon Village.
+Geologists estimate that the Grand Canyon formed over an astonishing 525 million year period – and it is an extraordinary sight… one of the wonders of the world.
+This afternoon enjoy an easy walk along the rim of the canyon toward Hermit’s Rest.
+Regular buses allow you to start and stop and many different viewpoints.
+Or head east to Desert View with many beautiful views from the historic stone fire tower into this geologic wonder.
+Stay at a comfortable lodge at the rim and book yourself a gourmet dinner at the historic El Tovar lodge.

 Grand Canyon Village – The second day in this national park gives you the opportunity to take a full day-hike and wholly appreciate its beauty from below as you hike down into the canyon on one of many beautiful trails.
-One of Grand Canyon’s classic routes leads down the South Kaibab Trail for fabulous views of the Tonto Platform from Ooh-Ah Point.
-Return along the gorgeous rim trail for a second night at Grand Canyon Village.
+One of Grand Canyon’s classic routes leads down the Bright Angel Trail toward Indian Garden Campground.
+While you can turn around at any point, strong hikers will appreciate a longer day to Plateau Point for fabulous views.
+Return for a second night at Grand Canyon Village.

 If you get to Sedona early, Fay Canyon in west Sedona is an easy walk through a beautiful Red Rock Canyon.
 Somewhat lesser-known than other nearby hikes, it’s a great choice for a short day.